haacked/haacked.com/_posts/2019/2019-02-19-managing-risk.markdown

 Risk                         | Plan/Mitigations      | Owner
 ---------------------------- | --------------------- | --------------------------
 We'll miss the hard deadline | Identify scope we can cut.
 Identify areas where additional headcount will help and not hurt. | Diana
-Client's keep changing requirements | Short iterations.
+Clients keep changing requirements | Short iterations.
 Constant communication.
 A requirements-change process | Bruce Data centers are running hot | Submerge them underwater | Clark Leadership doesn't see the value of the project | Implement metrics and data to show the possible monetary value of the features.
 Compile a list of customer requests.
 Regular communication of progress | Carol